scilus/nf-scil/docs/SUBWORKFLOWS.md

 You don’t have the choice to generate an empty template when you generate a subworflow, so the template is based on nf-core.

-- remove the different comment lines.
+- Remove the different comment lines.
 - Include your modules into your subworkflows.
 Remove the modules `{ SAMTOOLS_SORT}` and `{ SAMTOOLS_INDEX }` then includes yours with the good pathway:

 ```